 A blown fuse in the braking system can sometimes trigger the brake warning light.
 Modern vehicles rely on electrical components to manage brake functions, including the anti-lock braking system (ABS) and brake lights.
 Locate the fuse box (typically under the dashboard or hood) and check for any blown fuses related to the braking system.
 Replacing a faulty fuse may resolve the issue and turn off the warning light.

-Stop the vehicle and check the Parking Brake
+Stop the Vehicle and Check the Parking Brake

 Wiring or physical issues with the parking brake can also be a reason for the indicator light to come on.
 Stop and check to see if the parking brake is engaged or if the parking brake light is on if no other obvious issue with the brakes of the car can be found.
 If needed, disengage the parking brake and check if the warning light turns off.